iMikie/Semantic-UI-Rails/README.md

 gem 'less-rails-semantic_ui', '~> 2.0.7.0'
 gem 'autoprefixer-rails', '~> 5.2.1.2'
 ```
-To some extent, the order of these lines is important so don't change them unless you know what you are doing.
+####The order of these lines is important so don't change them unless you know what you are doing.

 * less-rails-semantic_ui
 There are several gems out there for semantic UI.
-I chose Semantic-UI-Rails-LESS because it appears to be created by the authors of Semantic-UI,.
+I chose Semantic-UI-Rails-LESS because it appears to be created by the authors of Semantic-UI.
 It is updated frequently and appears to use Travis CI, which if we are lucky will automatically build new versions as the main Semantic-UI library is updated.
 This is the only gem I could find that allows theming.
+* autoprefixer-rails
+Have you seen CSS with lines like: *:-webkit-full-screen a*.
+That's browser specific CSS code.
+Autoprefixer is a CSS processor that uses a database which tracks how you do stuff in different browsers and modifies the output CSS.
+* therubyracer
+This embeds Google's V8 javascript engine into Ruby.